osu-uwrt/imu_3dm_gx4/README.md

 # Settings
 The following settings are organized according to [LORD Microstrain's 3DM-GX4-25 Data Communications Protocol manual](http://files.microstrain.com/3DM-GX4-25%20Data%20Communications%20Protocol.pdf).

-This package comes with a templated settings YAML `/cfg/default_settings.yaml`.
+This package comes with a templated settings YAML file: `cfg/default_settings.yaml`.
 In your own launch file, you may pass in such a file path and this driver will use those parameters instead of the default ones.

 ## 3DM Settings
 ### High-Level Settings
 The `imu_3dm_gx4` node supports the following base settings:
-* `device` (Default is `/dev/ttyACM0`): Path to the device in `/dev`. .
+* `device` (Default is `/dev/ttyACM0`): Path to the device in `/dev/...`
 * `baudrate` (Defaults is `115200`): Baudrate to employ with serial communication.
 * `frame_id`: Frame to use in headers.
 * `imu_rate` (Default is `100`): Controls the rate at which ALL THREE of the IMU's sensors output data (synchronously), in Hz.